UrielCh/proxmox-api/proxmox-hotplug/README.md

 Options:
   -V, --version      output the version number
-  --vmid             vmid will receved USB Devices, by default the first runing VM having an hostpci0 --user <user>      host to connect if not root@pam (default: "root@pam") --port <port>      port to connect if not 8006 (default: "8006") --host <host>      host to connect if not 127.0.0.1 (default: "127.0.0.1")
+  --vmid <vmid>      vmid will receved USB Devices, by default the first runing VM having an hostpci0 --user <user>      host to connect if not root@pam (default: "root@pam") --port <port>      port to connect if not 8006 (default: "8006") --host <host>      host to connect if not 127.0.0.1 (default: "127.0.0.1")